 Specifics to Keep In Mind Before Opening a Stock Market Account

 When you open a stock account in Vietnam, you will often be required to sign three contracts with the brokerage securities company.
-These contracts include a contract for creating a stock account, the margin contract, and the internet banking transfer.
+These contracts include a contract for creating a stock account, a margin contract, and an internet banking transfer.
 Before you sign, you should have a thorough understanding of the contract’s contents.

 Before signing the contract, the investor should be aware of the following points:

 Know all the fees that you have to pay